 Skylight 10-inch Photo Frame

 Looking for something simpler?
 The Skylight frame has a very traditional appearance and extra-simple setup.
 Plug it in, connect it to your Wi-Fi, and you are good to go.
-The frame only works through a dedicated email that you can use for uploading photos to the 1,280 x 800 resolution screen.
+The frame only works through a dedicated email that you can use for uploading photos to the 1,280 x 800 resolution screen–a touch screen that you can use to set up the photo frame in about a minute flat.
 It’s a frame specifically designed for the older generations, especially those not comfortable with smartphone apps, but it does a great job of it.